praj-bellakka/tp/docs/DeveloperGuide.md

 - `Ui`: For displaying information to the user.
 - `User`: For handling all functionality regarding personalisation of user experience.

-## Product scope
+<h2 id="Product-Scope">Product scope</h2>
 ### Target user profile

-NUS Computer Engineering students reside in UTown
+NUS Computer Engineering students reside in UTown going on diet.

 ### Value proposition

-{Describe the value proposition: what problem does it solve?}
+Help user to keep track of their daily calorie intake, and manage their diet wisely.

 ## Quick Start
 1. Ensure you have Java 11 or above installed in your Computer.